Must be flexible with scheduling

 9. A minimum of 2 years recent experience in a formal adult education role related to neonatal and/or paediatric nursing.

 10. Membership of clinically relevant professional organizations (ex.
-CANN, ANN, AWHONN, CAPHC) preferred.
+CANN, ANN, AWHONN, CAPHC) preferred or willingness to join.

 12. Demonstrated knowledge of evidence-based standards of practice for the care of healthy newborns and newborns requiring intensive care and the full spectrum of paediatric clients (newborn to 18 years).